opensearch-project/data-prepper/situp-benchmarks/service-map-stateful-benchmarks/READEME.md

 that runs the benchmark tests.
 Example command:

 ```
-java -jar service-map-stateful-benchmarks-0.1-beta-jmh.jar -t 8 -r 600 -i 2 -p batchSize=100 -p windowDurationSeconds=180
+java -jar service-map-stateful-benchmarks-0.1-beta-jmh.jar -r 600 -i 2 -p batchSize=100 -p windowDurationSeconds=180
 ```

-The above command will run the benchmarks with 8 threads, for 600 seconds (10 minutes) per iteration, 2 iterations.
+The above command will run the benchmarks for 600 seconds (10 minutes) per iteration, 2 iterations.
 It also sets the batchSize and windowDurationSeconds benchmark parameters.